cuycorp/minishell/docs/finals/agenda.md

 - [] Handle input/output redirection with `dup2`
 - [] Manage file descriptors (prevent leaks): close / open the right fds
 - [] Manage child process exit codes
-- [] Implement AST tree to find token priority => see Piscine C13 for Binary Tree
+- [] Traverse the AST tree to execute the command according to the node priority

 <!-- Create the Pipe with all the forking and redirection
 Create the AST to execute the command (and get command priority) => C13 from Piscine for Binary Tree -->